-The DEMB pin is left floating because the design sample uses diode emulation.
+The DEMB pin is left floating because this design uses diode emulation.
 For fully synchronous (continuous conduction) operation, connect the DEMB to a voltage greater than 2.6 V.

 VCCDIS is left floating to enable the internal VCC regulators.
 To disable the internal VCC regulators, connect this pin to a voltage greater than 1.25 V.